geesawra/geesawra.industries/content/posts/mnt-reform.md

 Would I buy one to use as my _only_ computer?
 No.

-This is my hacking laptop, where I write my personal software, on which I log in with my alt accounts, talk on IRC with people, and overall have a good time away from daily obbligations and perfectionism.
+This is my hacking laptop, where I write my personal software, on which I log in with my alt accounts, talk on IRC with people, and overall have a good time away from daily obligations and perfectionism.

 It makes computing fun again: rough edges are a feature, encouraging you to have your way at rounding them until **they** fit **your** style.